Detecting Social Media Manipulation in Low-Resource Languages: Introduction

 \subsection{Contributions of this work}

-Our aim is to investigate whether and to what extent content can be used as a proxy to detect malicious activity on social media, with a particular focus on doing so for low-resource languages.
+Our aim is to investigate whether and to what extent textual content can be used as a proxy to detect malicious activity on social media, with a particular focus on accounts sharing messages in low-resource languages.
 Overall, we aim at answering two main research questions:

-\textbf{RQ1:} \textit{Can we classify an account as malicious based only on their content?} We explore the effectiveness of learning word representations from tweets and training classifiers trained on the learned embeddings to identify suspended accounts.
+\textbf{RQ1:} \textit{Can we classify an account as malicious based only on their shared content?} We explore the effectiveness of learning word representations from tweets to identify suspended accounts.

-\textbf{RQ2:} \textit{Can we learn a model from a high-resource language (English) and transfer to a low-resource one (Tagalog)?} We investigate whether learning a mapping between the independently-trained word embeddings can be used to leverage knowledge from one language to better classify users in the target language.
+\textbf{RQ2:} \textit{Can we learn a model from a high-resource language (English) and transfer knowledge to a low-resource one (Tagalog) for detecting suspended accounts?} We investigate whether learning a mapping between two independently-trained word embeddings can be beneficial to identify misbehaving accounts.